zhaozhiming/PINGAN_CODE/README.md

 - ☑ Could find folder's jars in repository
 - ☑ Make page find function better
 - ☑ Could find source file in zip file
-- ☐ Use multiply keywords to find source file
+- ☑ Use multiply keywords to find source file
+- ☐ Use highlight to show search keywords
 - ☐ add loading image when search source file
 - ☐ Move function to model from util class
 - ☐ Use Angularjs replace jsp